 As Moore's law was steadily shrinking chips, enabling more power for personal computers, one beneficiary of this was computational mathematics.
-In the 1990's this meant that physical simulation methods could be readily developed on off the shelf computational platforms, allowing for researchers to make rapid progress in developing new methods for real problems.
-One of these ideas which has been very successful in the realm of interface tracking is known as level-set method [18] [19].
-Popularized beginning in the late 1980's, the level-set method treated the interface tracking problem by embedding the interface in a higher dimensional surface.
+In the 1990s this meant that physical simulation methods could be readily developed on off the shelf computational platforms, allowing for researchers to make rapid progress in developing new methods for real problems.
+One class of ideas which has been very successful in the realm of interface tracking are known as level-set methods.
+Popularized beginning in the late 1980s, level-set methods treat the interface tracking problem by embedding the interface in a higher dimensional surface.
 This embedding enabled traditionally difficult geometric topology change operations such as splitting, merging, creation, and deletion to be handled without user algorithmic or emotional involvement, requiring no extra coding techniques.